Skip Navigation

 Grades PK-5 have two class parties per year (Christmas and Valentine’s Day).
 School sponsored dances and sports activity days are scheduled for Middle School students.

 Class time is not taken for birthday parties & birthday cakes are not accepted into the classrooms.
-Birthday cupcakes or cookies may be brought to share with classmates during snack time for Montessori students or lunchtime as dessert for other grade levels.
+Birthday cupcakes or cookies may be brought to share with classmates during snack time for Montessori students.

 Birthday invitations may be distributed in class only with teacher approval to the entire class or boy / girl sections.
 Invitations given out during morning assembly or lunchtime may be confiscated.
 These requirements are for the emotional well-being of all students.
 It is very hurtful to see classmates receive an invitation while one is left out.